TRoboto/datacamp-downloader/README.md

 ### From source

-You can directly clone this repo and install the library.
+You can directly clone this repo and install the tool.
 First clone the repo with:

 ```bash
 git clone https://github.com/TRoboto/datacamp-downloader.git
 ```

-Then cd to the directory and install the library with:
+Then cd to the directory and install the tool with:

 ```bash
 pip install .